JourPath/linkedall/README.md

 # Welcome to LinkedAll

-## Current Version: 0.1.4
+## Current Version: 0.1.5

 ## New Features

-- Open Graph Image on link share
+- Open Graph data for twitter

 ## Recent Fixes